rayannfoo/rayannfoo/README.md

-# Welcome to Dexter Wong's GitHub Profile!
+# Welcome to Rayann Foo's GitHub Profile!

 Hello!
 I'm Rayann Foo, an aspiring IT professional with certifications in Software Engineering.
 Proficient in React, Next.JS, NodeJS, Java, C#,C++ and Python.
 Committed to continuous learning and personal growth, consistently seeking out opportunities to expand my skills.
 With excellent problem-solving abilities, Thrives in challenging environments and excel at bridging the gap between technical and non-technical stakeholders through clear and effective communication.
 Ready to contribute to innovative projects and deliver impactful results in a fast-paced team environment.